max-miller/Project-1/README.md

 ![alt text](https://github.com/max-miller/Project-1/blob/master/adjusted%202.png?raw=true "Model errors plotted")

 Lower price greens and purples in the above map suddenly become higher [relative] price yellows and oranges below.
-These are small houses or apartments that the naive model thinks should be cheap, but are more expensive than otherwise expected given the neighborhood.
+These are small houses or apartments that the naive model thinks should be cheap, but are more expensive than otherwise expected due to neighborhood effects.

 Or consider a graph like this one below, which plots square feet of living space against house price for three zipcodes, suggest that there are some important neighborhood effects in play: